 Mock Trial is a great way to learn about the law and hone your public speaking skills.
 If you are interested in going to law school, you can get a head start on learning the rules that govern our legal system and what goes into preparing and trying a case.

 Even if you are not considering law school, Mock Trial is a great way to get out of your comfort zone and start thinking on your feet.
 We will teach you how to analyze complex issues and defend a position on them.
 The Mock Trial team also provides a great opportunity to make new friends and connect with people on campus..

 No matter your background in mock trial, we'd love to have you on our team!

 Teams include seven to ten members and each person has the opportunity to prepare a witness and an attorney role.
 Don’t worry about knowing everything yet, we'll teach you the skills you need to succeed!

-Each fall we hold auditions and for the fall semester, members compete in two unstacked teams.
-In the spring semester things get more competitive and we will stack members into an A and B team.
+Each fall we hold auditions and for the fall semester, and members will compete in three unstacked teams.
+In the spring semester things get more competitive and we will stack members into an A, B, and C team.
 In both seasons we travel to different cities to compete at invitational tournaments.
 You’ll get to explore new cities and make friends from around the country!